tmontaigu/pylas/docs/index.rst

 .. _LAS: https://www.asprs.org/committee-general/laser-las-file-format-exchange-activities.html

-Hear is an example of reading in LAZ data and getting some simple summaries of the pointcloud:
+Here is an example of reading in LAZ data and getting some simple summaries of the pointcloud:

 .. code:: python